h2oai/nitro/docs/layout.md

 ## Tabbed layout

-Set mode='tabs' on a box to lay out its items in tabs.
+Set mode='tab' on a box to lay out its items in tabs.

 The `text` of each child item is used as the tab's label.